Leotrino/SimuWorld/README.md

 ----------------
 Author: Yang Lyu
 ----------------
 This repository contains simulations of interesting problems using Python.
 Necessary packages when running the .ipynb files are numpy, scipy and matplotlib.
+You can disable "importing seaborn" in the header.

 These files include:
 * 1-D cellular automata using rules under the convention of Stephen Wolfram